maabou512/WW_OSS_2024/README.md

 ## Motivation
 * Want to analyze open source dynamism in more sophisticated way than Excel
-* Want to analyze forcusing on Japan
+* Want to analyze focusing on Japan

 ## About dataset
 * Convert survey rawdata(xlsx) into json data objects.